KillzXGaming/FF16Converter/README.md

 - Drag/drop the file back to replace .tex or .pkg.
 - Drag/drop to ConvertDDS.bat or use -dds in command line to create .dds instead of png.

-Texture support only supports replacing.
+Texture support only supports replacing and only with one texture in .tex atm.
 Creating from scatch will be added in soon.

 ## Credits
 - https://github.com/Nenkai/FF16Tools by Nenkai for docs on .tex, gdeflate, and format enums.